WGTU: History

 In 1978, Michigan Television Network—the renamed Northern Entertainment—filed to sell WGTU and WGTQ to Panax Television for $925,000.
 The deal attracted attention because of other dealings involving the 40 percent owner of Panax: John McGoff, a newspaper publisher that was being investigated by the United States Department of Justice for links to the apartheid-era government of South Africa before American sanctions were placed on the country in the 1980s.
 Despite this, the FCC Broadcast Bureau approved the transaction, and ownership was transferred for a short time, but citing the pending investigation into McGoff, the commission vacated the ruling on a 6–0 vote.
 As a result, the parties abandoned the proposed sale.
 Three years later, WGTU-WGTQ would be sold to Center Group Broadcasting for $1.8 million.

 WGTU was acquired in 1993 by Scanlan Communications; Max Media purchased it from Scanlan in 2003.
 In 1998, the station began to provide promotional and advertising services for cable-only The WB affiliate "WBVC", part of The WB 100+ Station Group.
 This service became a digital subchannel of WGTU in 2006 when The WB made way for The CW.
 In early November 2006, WGTU/WGTQ began to offer ABC programming in high definition.

 On September 19, 2007, an application was filed to the Federal Communications Commission (FCC) by Max Media to sell WGTU/WGTQ to Tucker Broadcasting for $10 million.
 After FCC approval, Tucker entered into joint sales and shared services agreements with Barrington Broadcasting for WPBN/WTOM to provide advertising.
 According to the FCC filing, WPBN/WTOM would sell advertising time and provide other programming for WGTU/WGTQ.
 The sale was approved in April 2008, and that summer, WGTU/WGTQ merged operations into the WPBN-TV Traverse City facility.

 On June 12, 2009, WGTU/WGTQ flash cut their digital signals onto their original analog allocations, moving the former from adjacent and temporary digital channels during the digital transition.
 At the same time, both stations began to simulcast WPBN/WTOM on their second subchannels to provide maximum coverage of both station pairs throughout the market, with WPBN/WTOM also carrying WGTU/WGTQ on their second subchannels.
 Because of this, "WBVC" was dropped from WGTU/WGTQ due to digital multiplexer limitations of the time which did not allow three high-definition channels on the same spectrum.
-The CW thus became cable-exclusive in the market until 2018, when WWTV/WWUP-TV began to broadcast it over a subchannel of its SSA partner, Fox affiliate WFQX-TV.
+The CW thus became cable-exclusive in the market until 2018, when WWTV/WWUP-TV began to broadcast it over a subchannel of its operations partner, Fox affiliate WFQX-TV.